 Can anxiety cause breathing difficulties?
-The short answer is yes, with rapid breathing, inability to take a deep breath and dry mouth and throat being common anxiety symptoms.
+The short answer is yes, with rapid breathing, a tight feeling of chest pain and dry mouth and throat being common anxiety symptoms.

 The good news is – you can calm your breathing by following these 3 steps.